 Work

-Grover has written, performed in, and produced works featured at (Le) Poisson Rouge, The Tank, Dixon Place, The Parkside Lounge, the Upright Citizens Brigade Theatre, Patch Works, The PIT, The Brick Theater, Kimball Studios, Manhattan Repertory Theater, The Reckless Theatre, and more.
-His videos have won awards at the Tisch 48 Hour Film Festival and he has been featured in a widely-lauded narrative podcast.
+Grover has written, performed in, and produced works across the country at (Le) Poisson Rouge, The Tank, Dixon Place, The Parkside Lounge, Lyric Hyperion, the Upright Citizens Brigade Theatre, Patch Works, The PIT, The Brick Theater, Kimball Studios, Manhattan Repertory Theater, The Reckless Theatre, and more.
+His films have won awards at the Tisch 48 Hour Film Festival and he has been featured in a widely-lauded narrative podcast.

 Showboat: The James Comey Story, as told through the music of The Chainsmokers